Sergei Karimov

-Sergei Karimov (German:Sergej Karimow, Russian: Сергей Каримов; 21 December 1986 – 24 December 2019) was a Kazakh professional footballer who played as a left back.
+Sergei Karimov (German: Sergej Karimow, Russian: Сергей Каримов; 21 December 1986 – 24 December 2019) was a Kazakh former professional footballer who played as a left back.

 Personal life

 Karimov was of German descent on his mother's side and Russian on his father's side.
 He was born in the present-day city of Saran, Kazakhstan, but grew up in Wolfsburg.

 He died on 24 December 2019 at the age of 33.

 Club career

 In the 2005–06 season, Karimov began playing for the VfL Wolfsburg reserve side, which played in Oberliga Nord.
 The following season, he had appeared for the side on 19 occasions, now playing in Regionalliga Nord, before manager Bernd Hollerbach recommended him to Felix Magath's senior team.

 On 8 December 2007, Karimov made his first Bundesliga appearance against VfB Stuttgart.
 On 30 January 2008, he played in a German Cup round of 16 match against Schalke 04.
 He scored a 90th-minute equaliser, before scoring the decider in the penalty shootout.
 Karimov subsequently signed a professional contract with Wolfsburg until 2010 and was put to the reserve team in summer 2009.